aghabekyanmilena/piscine_42/README.md

 - Built robust projects emphasizing **peer collaboration** and **self-learning**.

 Each project folder contains its respective exercises and solutions.
+In rush02 project there are some issues connected with bonus part.
+Please check norminette and complie projects with flags.

 ## Acknowledgments